iotaledger/rosetta-iota/docs/pages/relation.md

 IOTA has the concept of Milestones as the closest analogy for Blocks.
 Periodically, an authorized entity issues a milestone (imagine as checkpoint) to the network to settle the ledger state.

-# Design choices
+## /block

-Here we describe how concepts from the IOTA protocol were adapted for the Rosetta Endpoints.
+The `/block` endpoint returns all transactions that happened on a specific Milestone.

-## Transactions and Operations
+To get all the balance changes from the IOTA node, `/block` will call the `http://localhost:14265/api/v1/milestones/:index/utxo-changes` endpoint which responds with a list of **created** and **consumed** output ids.
-The `/block` endpoint responds with information about balance changing Transactions that happened on a specific Milestone.
+An output id is composed of: `transaction_id + output_index`.

-That is achieved via the `/api/v1/milestones/:milestoneId/utxo-changes` IOTA Fullnode endpoint, where a list of **Created** and **Consumed** UTXO Outputs is returned.
+### Rosetta::Transaction

-Each UTXO Output contains a `output_id`, a `transaction_id` and a `output_index`, where `output_id = transaction_id + output_index`.
+The `Rosetta::TransactionIdentifier` of a `Rosetta::Transaction` gets populated by `IOTA::TransactionIdentifier`.

-In terms of Rosetta Models, the `TransactionIdentifier` of a `Transaction` Object is defined by an IOTA `transaction_id`.
+An `IOTA::TransactionIdentifier` describes the id of an `IOTA::TransactionPayload`.

-Each [Transaction](https://www.rosetta-api.org/docs/models/Transaction.html) Object has an array of [Operations](https://www.rosetta-api.org/docs/models/Operation.html), each one representing a UTXO Output.
+Each Rosetta::Transaction has an array of [Operations](https://www.rosetta-api.org/docs/models/Operation.html), each one representing a UTXO Output.

 The `UTXO Operation` `operation_identifier` Object ([OperationIdentifier](https://www.rosetta-api.org/docs/models/OperationIdentifier.html) type) is defined as:
 * `index`: incremented from `0` for each `Operation` Object in the `Transaction`